Photo copyright @Yogamatters2024

 From MS Diagnosis to Taming the Walrus

 It’s 1999.
 I’m living in Dublin and I’m in the gym.
-I’m in my daily step class, and inexplicably I loose control of my right foot.
+I’m in my daily step class, and inexplicably I lose control of my right foot.
 I try to put my foot flat on the step, but it “slips” to the side.

 People sometimes ask me what the most difficult aspect of living with MS is.
 I reply that there have been three main challenges.

-MS was scary
+MS is scary

-MS made me feel unsafe
+MS makes us feel unsafe

-MS was challenging
+MS is challenging

 The third challenge is to leave ‘enough’ space for MS; to respect it and make enough room for it every day.
 An MS nurse once told me that I should only use 80% of my energy and leave the rest for MS. She was right.
 I am convinced that if you try to suppress MS and ignore it, it will just blow up.
 In the long term, I find it better to spend 20% of my energy to manage MS – resting, doing yoga, relaxing, learning about it- without letting it invade everything, or dominate my life completely.
 Getting this balance right is crucial for maintaining my wellbeing and my relationships with others, friends, family or in intimate relations.

-How Yoga helped me
+How Yoga & Breathwork helped me

 Before attending the first yoga class, I thought that yoga would be too easy.
 I quickly changed my mind.
 Yoga can be amazingly effective to improve strength, flexibility, balance even though it can be challenging.